pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

 4. City of Chicago Data Portal's Zip Code Boundaries (API): https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-ZIP-Codes/gdcf-axmw

+## A note on data coverage
+Currently, parking tickets data covers from 7/13/2015 to 5/14/2018.
+The lower limit is imposed by the developers as permits data is only consistently available in the City of Chicago Data Portal Transportiation Department Permits dataset after this date (discussed more in above section).
+The upper limit is imposed by the dataset downloaded from ProPublica.

+Transportation Departments data is up-to-date with the City of Chicago Data Portal.
+Technically, there is no lower or upper limit on the dates it covers, but for consistent coverage we suggest only querying for dates after 7/13/2015.

 ## Requirements
 The following Python packages are needed to run this software: